theBrianCui/CSC-143-Notes/12.02/src/README.md

 arguments -> return value
 ```

 Really!
-The following expression below is a lambda.
+The following expressions below are lambdas.
 If there is no return statement, the expression on the right is returned.

 ```
+a -> a * 2
+a, b -> a + b
 (int a, int b) -> a + b
 ```